Social Order Maintenance Act

 Article 30

-The criteria for aggravating or mitigating punishments under this Act are as follows:
+The standards for increasing or decreasing punishments under this Act are as follows:

-1. A fine or detention may add up to one and a half of the original punishment or reduce to one half of the original punishment.
+1. A fine or detention may add up to one and a half of the original punishment or reduce to one halfone-half of the original punishment.

-2. When the length of detention is shorter than a day or the amount of a fine is less than NTD 300 after the punishment has been aggravated or mitigated, the residual length of detention or amount of fine shall be dropped.
+2. When the length of detention is shorter than a day, or the amount of a fine is less than NTD 300 after the punishment has been aggravated or mitigated, the residual length of detention or fine shall be dropped.

-3. When detention is reduced to shorter than a day or a fine is reduced to less than NTD 300, the punishment shall be replaced with reprimand or be exempted.
+3. When detention is shorter than a day or a fine is reduced to less than NTD 300, the punishment shall be replaced with a reprimand or exempted.

 Article 31